 I’ll be honest.
 I still get breakouts and don’t quite have the skin of my dreams, but it’s so much better.
-I’ve found what works for me, and the below steps have made an amazing difference.
-I’m very happy to have found a rhythm that feels sustainable and long-term.
+I’ve found what works for me.
+And trust me: the below steps have made an amazing difference.
+I’m happy to have found a rhythm that feels sustainable and long-term.
 And thanks to the clean products in my lineup, I won’t need to switch out too much when I get pregnant again.

 But before we dive in, a before and after.
 My skin type is regular/dry with recent congestion and hormonal breakouts.
 The first photo was taken in November 2020 (so inflamed!), the middle photo in March 2021 as things were starting to calm down, and the after was taken in June 2021.
 Still some pigmentation, but so much better.

-This is by no means meant to be a step-by-step instructional or medical advice–everyone’s skin and body are different!
-But I find that reading about other people’s journeys is so helpful and sparks some ideas of how to clear up hormonal acne if that’s something you also deal with.
-Everyone’s skin is unique, so chat with your skincare professional if you’re feeling stuck.
+This is by no means meant to be a step-by-step instructional or medical advice.
+Everyone’s skin and body are different!
+But I find that reading about other people’s journeys is so helpful and sparks ideas of how to clear up hormonal acne if that’s something you also deal with.
+Chat with your skincare professional if you’re feeling stuck.
 If everything below feels like a lot, keep in mind, I’ve incorporated these things over a year and started with the products I had already before slowly adding others in.

 I love a good health puzzle and enjoy researching and educating myself on how to best care for my body.
-But sometimes, it’s so helpful to have in-person help from a professional, and this was definitely the case when trying to determine how to clear up hormonal acne.
+But sometimes, it’s so helpful to have professional help.
+This was definitely the case when trying to determine how to clear up hormonal acne.

-I visited Dr. Elizabeth Geddes-Bruce and she recommended a couple of products that have really given my skin the boost it needs.
-Additionally, she shared some great insight into breastfeeding-safe products and hormonal skin breakouts that really helped piece together what was going on (read below for her breakdown on all things hormonal acne!).
+So I went to the source and visited Dr. Elizabeth Geddes-Bruce.
+She recommended a couple of products that have given my skin the boost it needs.
+Additionally, she shared insight into breastfeeding-safe products and hormonal skin breakouts that helped piece together what was going on.
+(Read below for her breakdown on all things hormonal acne!).